twitter/twemoji/README.md

 ## Breaking changes in V2

-_TL;DR_: there's no `variant` anymore, all callbacks receive the transformed `iconId` and in some case the rawText too.
+_TL;DR_: there's no `variant` anymore, all callbacks receive the transformed `iconId` and in some cases the rawText too.

 There are a few potentially breaking changes in `twemoji` version 2: